ahoneybun/ahoneybun.github.io/_posts/2024-03-19-Thinkpad-X13s-review.md

 These are the items that are amazing and work really well.

+### BIOS/UEFI

+I did enjoy seeing a Linux option in the BIOS though I think it should just be on by default and ideally not needed.
+The settings for swapping the Fn row from needing to press Fn+F5 to refresh a web page to just pressing F5 like I expect.
+I also liked the option to swap the Fn and Ctrl since I'm used to the Ctrl being on the bottom left rather then the Fn.

 ### Screen

 This is nice and large even on a 13.3" display thanks to the 16:10 resolution of 1920x1200 (instead of the average 16:9 1920x1080 that I'm used to).
 Video encoding seems to work with YouTube.